denten-books/plain-text/proposal.md

 ## Audience and Market

-I strive to attain the balance balance between advancement and critique in my teaching, in Columbia University courses like *Code & Poetry* (Fall 2014), *Computing in Context* (Spring 2015), and *Foundations of Computing for Journalists* (Summer 2014).
-My courses attract students from sciences and the humanities alike.
-I lecture widely in language departments and in schools of engineering on the importance of bridging the gap between the two cultures.
-As a natural continuation of these efforts, I mean for *Plain Text* to reach the same two key audiences.
+As is the case for most of my work, *Plain Text* appeals to two key audiences.
 The first comprises digital, media, and literary scholars interested in the material aspects of knowledge production.
 The second is composed of "knowledge workers" that do not usually view their everyday practice in its historical,